afqueiruga/detest/Readme.md

 This repository contains a set of testing problems with known analytical solutions or reference solutions from a "trusted" code: oracles.
 It can generate a testing framework based on Python's unittest test will automatically compare your code to these oracles, making sure on a variety of problems that your code are exactly correct, an approximation that converges at the expected rate, or at least gives you the same answer you got yesterday.

-These tests were originally written to support Millstone, TOUGH+, HGMiv, and [Periflakes]().
+These tests were originally written to support various codes in the Earth and Environmental Sciences division at Lawrence Berkeley National Lab, and have been merged into this unifying framework.
+The impetus was when I realized I kept copying and pasting the same Python files implementing analytical solutions, and hapharzardly implementing the same convergence testing.

 ## Introduction